-Incorrect Tire Inflation: Overinflation or underinflation of tires is dangerous.
+Overinflation or underinflation of tires is dangerous.
 Adverse handling or unexpected tire failure could result in a serious accident.
-Always inflate the a serious accident.
-Always inflate the tires to the correct pressure (page 10-8).
+Refer to specification charts on page 10-7.

-Inspect all tire pressures monthly (including the spare) when the tires are cold.
-Maintain recommended pressures for the best ride, top handling, and minimum tire wear.
+The Tire Pressure Monitoring System does not alleviate the need to check the tire condition every day, including whether the tires all look inflated properly.
+Inspect all tire pressure monthly (including the spare) when the tires are cold.
+Maintain recommended pressures for the best ride, handling, and minimum tire wear.